davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 a * b = 6
 ```

-This is a naive example of "code that writes code".
+This is a naive example of "code that writes code."
 Ok, maybe too naive, but the idea here is to illustrate the limitations of this popular definition of metaprogramming.
 A code that writes code is not interesting in itself.
-How code writes code and what you can do with that is a completely different story.
+How code writes code and what you can do with that is an entirely different story.

 Paolo Perrotta wrote <a href="https://pragprog.com/titles/ppmetr2/metaprogramming-ruby-2/">a wonderful book</a> about metaprogramming in Ruby.
 Perrotta describes Ruby source code as "a world teeming with vibrant citizens including variables, classes, and methods."
 These citizens are <em>language constructs</em>.
 Therefore a more technical (and much more meaningful) definition of metaprogramming is <em>writing code that manipulates language constructs at runtime.</em> This is concept is so important that I will break it down for better visibility:

 * What: writing code that manipulate language constructs.
 * When: at runtime.

 I like the second definition much better.
-Not every language can do that and the way Ruby achieves this dynamic manipulation of language constructs makes it incredibly elegant and powerful.
+Not every language can do that, and the way Ruby achieves this dynamic manipulation of language constructs makes it incredibly elegant and powerful.

-All I can do in a single blog post is to try to scratch the surface of metaprogramming in Ruby.
-For that, I invite you to take a look at five amongst other building blocks of metaprogramming in Ruby: Dynamic Dispatch, Dynamic Methods, Ghost Methods, Dynamic Proxy, and Blank Slate.
+All I can do in a single blog post is to scratch the surface of metaprogramming in Ruby.
+For that, I invite you to look at five, amongst other building blocks of metaprogramming in Ruby: Dynamic Dispatch, Dynamic Methods, Ghost Methods, Dynamic Proxy, and Blank Slate.

 # Language Constructs

 > For all the examples in this post, I used Ruby 3.1.0p0 (2021-12-25 revision fb4df44d16) [x86_64-darwin19].

-When we create a class in Ruby, unless we decide otherwise, that class inherits properties and behaviors from other classes.
-These other classes are called "ancestors".
-They provide fundamental functionalities for any custom class in ther lineage.
+When we create a class in Ruby, that class inherits properties and behaviors from other default classes unless we decide otherwise.
+These classes are called "ancestors."
+They provide fundamental functionalities for any custom class in their lineage.
 We can check what are the ancestors of my class as follows:

 {% highlight ruby linenos %}
 class MySimpleClass
 end

 MySimpleClass.ancestors
-# it returns: [MySimpleClass, Object, PP::ObjectMixin, Kernel, BasicObject]
+# => [MySimpleClass, Object, PP::ObjectMixin, Kernel, BasicObject]
 {% endhighlight %}

-We can check what each of these ancestors are by checking their associated classes:
+We can check what each of these ancestors is by checking their associated classes:

 {% highlight ruby %}

 MySimpleClass.ancestors.map(&:class)
-# it returns: [Class, Class, Module, Module, Class]
+# => [Class, Class, Module, Module, Class]

 {% endhighlight %}